digics/UID10/README.md

 uid v1.0 is the user level awk library that is able to generate unique string with cotrolled structure

-hid v1.0 is the part of the uid v1.0 library. it's able to operate with the "strong vslues"
+hid v1.0 is the part of the uid v1.0 library. it's able to operate with the "strong values"